1935 24 Hours of Le Mans: Morning

 All this chaos left “Heldé” with a 1-minute, half-lap, lead over Hindmarsh, having covered 131 laps by 6am, as the murky dawn appeared.
 This grew when the Lagonda had to pit for several repairs.
-The other Lagonda had eased up into third, while the Delahaye of Toulouse/ Mongin was having a trouble-free run and was now fourth.
+The other Lagonda had eased up into third, while the Delahaye of Toulouse/Mongin was having a trouble-free run and was now fourth.
 Over the next four hours, Hindmarsh and Fontés drove hard until they were less than a minute behind again at 9am, and then took the lead around 10am.
 The weather had closed in again: just after 9 o'clock, Georges Delaroche spun his Riley at Arnage, while running sixth.
-It dug in, and rolled throwing the driver out.
+It dug in and rolled, throwing the driver out.
 He then spent 45 minutes levering the car back onto it wheels, observed by spectators keeping their distance.
-However, the liquid had leaked out of the battery and the car would not restart.
+However, the liquid had leaked out of the battery, and the car would not restart.
 When those spectators then gave him a push-start, he was destined for disqualification.
 Soon after that accident, his teammate Freddie Dixon came into the pits with suspension problems.
 Suddenly the car burst into the flames.
 No-one was injured but they were out of the race.

-Soon after that, Stoffel pitted the Alfa to fix a misfire and a water leak, losing seven minutes fitting new spark plugs.
-The other Lagonda, of Benjafield/Gunter, had got up to third until Benjafield stopped at Tertre Rouge with a mangled gearbox.
+Not long after that, Stoffel pitted the Alfa to fix a misfire and a water leak, losing seven minutes fitting new spark plugs.
+The other Lagonda, of Benjafield/Gunter, was still running third until Benjafield stopped at Tertre Rouge with a mangled gearbox.
 He ran back to the pit, and then back again with a Lagonda mechanic, who shouted instructions as he did repairs to get it slammed into fourth.
 Back at the pits there was little options to repair, so they continued on driving with only top gear engaged.